Close

 Tips for Transitioning to Cow’s Milk

 Your baby is used to the taste of breast milk or formula, so switching to cow’s milk may take some time to transition.
-Start by combining ¼ cup cow’s milk with 3/4 cup breast milk or formula and gradually increase the ratio of cow’s milk.
+Start by combining ¼ cup cow’s milk with 3/4 cup breast milk or formula (prepared according to package instructions prior to mixing) and gradually increase the ratio of cow’s milk.

 Pay attention to how much milk you are feeding your baby.
 Like with any food or beverage, you don’t want to over-do it.
 Make sure baby isn’t getting more than 24 ounces of milk per day.
 This is to encourage baby to take in a variety of nutrients from other foods.